mrtngv/NodeJS-Tutorial/03_The Events Module and EventEmitter Class/README.md

 *The Events Module is build in in Node JS and helps us bring the Event driven Programming*

-1. Import the events module
+1. Import the events module.
 > const EventEmitter = require('events'); <br />
 const eventEmitter = new EventEmitter(); <br />